Skip to main content

 Reenactors are rewarded with a breakfast of country ham and French toast cooked over a fire in the stone hearth.

-Pvt.
-Roy Long broke the silence by announcing he was off to get some French toast.
+Private Roy Long broke the silence by announcing he was off to get some French toast.
 We marched across the parade ground to a smoke-filled kitchen where a woman in simple white bonnet fried up bread in an iron skillet over a hardwood fire.
 Fruit and a stack of thick bacon sat piled up on plates nearby.

-We were glad to do our part – for the entire weekend, not a single attack from French or Indians was reported.
+We were glad to do our part.
+For the entire weekend, not a single attack from French or Indians was reported.
 Under our care, the realm was safe.

 American Heritage editor Edwin Grosvenor stands guard at Fort Frederick.
 He was pleased to report that not a single attack was recorded that weekend from French and Indian intruders.